jprjr/miniogg/README.md

 writing all the bytes of the packet means you're complete, only the return value of `miniogg_add_packet` can be used for that.

+### Demuxing

+To add a page call `miniogg_add_page()` and check the return value.
+If `miniogg_add_page()` returns 0, the full Ogg page has been loaded and parsed, and you can start calling `miniogg_get_packet()` or `miniogg_iter_packet()`.
+If it returns 1, then more data is needed.
+Anything else is an error.

+Similar to muxing with `miniogg_add_packet()` -  `miniogg_add_page()` has an
+outvar - `used` - that returns the number of bytes read from your data stream.

+Once `miniogg_add_page()` returns 0, all the struct fields will be loaded and can be inspected.

+To get packets, call `miniogg_iter_packet()`.
+You should repeatedly call this function until it returns `NULL`.

+Alternatively, if you need to retrieve an individual packet out-of-order, you can use `miniogg_get_packet()`.
+This is less efficient, as looking up out-of-order packets requires re-calculating byte offsets and re-scanning the segment table.
+Similar to `miniogg_iter_packet()` - call repeatedly with an increasing packet number variable until it returns `NULL`.

+Note the `packets` struct field should *not* be used for determining how many packets to retrieve, that variable only marks the amount of packets that complete on the page.
+A packet may continue on to the next page, in which case the `cont` outvar will be set to 1.
+You should buffer the data and concatenate it with the next call to `miniogg_iter_packet()` or `miniogg_get_packet()`.

+It's entirely valid for the returned packet size to be `0`, this happens when a packet's size is perfectly aligned to a page size, and requires a final terminating segment.
+This should only occur when you're dealing with a packet that spans multiple pages.

 ## `miniogg` function reference:

 ```c